Kansas City Patent Attorneys & Lawyers for Hire

 Patents are publicly available.
 Generally, patents will be published 18 months after being approved.
 Certain exceptions apply to this rule.
 Publicly publishing a patent is the price for having control of your invention.

 Searching for a patent can also help you improve your own product.
 For example, you can make enough changes so that your product is not covered by another person's patent.
-If you can't find a patent during your search, you can then apply for you
+If you can't find a patent during your search, you c

 - 10 min read

 Proprietary rights, also known as property rights, are the theoretical or legal rights that an entity has to own property, whether tangible or intangible.
 Property rights are some of the most basic rights in a free society.
 They give individuals the right to accumulate, own, hold, delegate, rent, or sell their property.
 Within economics, property rights form the basis for all market exchange, and they don't always refer only to what's lawful.
 They might also refer to what is ethical or moral.

 The definition of property is expansive.
 Property can include physical resources, land, non-human creatures, and intellectual property.